frank84610/HW3/README.md

 After finishing this part, you can check your code by running `StitchTester.m`.

-#### Stitching unordered sequence of images (extra credit)
+#### Stitching unordered sequence of images (just for your interest!)
 Given an unordered set of m images (e.g., Rainier*.jpg), how can we find the 1. reference image, and 2 the most robust transformation to the reference image (bundle adjustment).

 Hint: described in [panoramic image stitching paper](http://www.cs.ubc.ca/~lowe/papers/07brown.pdf).
-You are allow to use 3rd party code as long as you mention it in your report.
+In partice, you [ceres-solver](http://ceres-solver.org/)

 ## Extra Points
-* +2 pts: If you make your code publicly available.
+* +1 pts: If you make your code publicly available.
-* +2 pts: If you comment on pull request from students who fork the homework.
+* +1 pts: If you comment on pull request from students who fork the homework.
-* +5 pts: If you Stitching unordered sequence of images.
+* +2 pts: If you implement my_sift.m.
 * +2 pts: Impressive panorama examples.

 ## Writeup